remix-run/remix-website/md/react-router-v6.md

 ---
 title: React Router v6
-date: November 2, 2021
+date: November 3, 2021
-image: /m-r.jpg
+image: /react-router-v6.jpg
-imageAlt: "Michael and Ryan presenting at React Conf 2017"
+imageAlt: "A fork in the road in the middle of the woods"
 authors:
   - name: Michael Jackson
     bio: Co-Founder, CEO
     avatar: /m.jpg
 ---

-# React Router v6

 Today we are very happy to announce the stable release of [React Router v6](https://reactrouter.com).